-However, according to Adobe, in 2018, only 15% of businesses were actively involved in using AI-based systems.
-Of course, the numbers are different now, since the same report predicted that around 31% of enterprises would make the switch in the following year.
+However, according to Adobe, in 2018, only 15% of businesses actively used AI-based systems.
+Of course, the numbers are different now since the same report predicted that around 31% of enterprises would make the switch in the following year.

-We can see the change as more and more businesses use intelligent chatbots to improve the customer service experience and increase their level of efficiency in dealing with low-level issues.
-There’s also an increase in people who use voice assistants (such as Siri, Google Assistant, or Alexa) – according to a recent Pew Research Center report, almost 50% of US citizens interact with their smartphones using voice commands.
+We can see the change as more and more businesses use intelligent chatbots to improve the customer service experience and increase their efficiency in dealing with low-level issues.
+There’s also an increase in people who use voice assistants (such as Siri, Google Assistant, or Alexa).
+According to a recent Pew Research Center report, almost 50% of US citizens interact with their smartphones using voice commands.

-But Artificial Intelligence systems are not just about voice assistants and chatbots (as amazing as they are)!
-These systems promise to cover mundane tasks that are currently handled by employees, so we can use our brains for more creative and challenging work.
-As such, AI is reshaping the world as we know it, influencing entire industries from customer relations to production and manufacturing.
+But Artificial Intelligence systems are not just about voice assistants and chatbots (as unique as they are)!
+These systems promise to cover mundane tasks that employees currently handle, so we can use our brains for more creative and challenging work.
+AI is reshaping the world as we know it, influencing entire industries from customer relations to production and manufacturing.

-Given this, it should come to no surprise the fact that digital marketing is one of the most impacted segments.
-Marketers are already familiar with systems designed to provide predictive analytics based on data collected from various sources, but AI brought forth a new way of making decisions and identifying audiences (among others).
+Given this, it should be no surprise that digital marketing is one of the most impacted segments.
+Marketers are already familiar with systems designed to provide predictive analytics based on data collected from various sources.
+Still, AI brought forth a new way of making decisions and identifying audiences (among others).

 AI’s Influence on Digital Marketing

-The main change powered by Artificial Intelligence in Digital Marketing strategies is seen in the way brands connect with their audiences.
+The main change powered by Artificial Intelligence in Digital Marketing strategies is how brands connect with their audiences.
 Many brands use chatbots, but marketers also use intelligent systems for content personalization, creating better-targeted campaigns, and cutting down costs.
 As a side note, this also shows that digital marketers may also need to learn Artificial Intelligence (at least at a basic level) in the nearest future.

 Chatbots for a Better Client-Brand Connection

-In simple terms, chatbots are software tools designed to interact with customers and provide useful information.
-Right now, the chatbot industry is on the rise, and more developers focus on creating intelligent systems that can sustain a natural human conversation.
+In simple terms, chatbots are software tools designed to interact with customers and provide helpful information.
+The chatbot industry is rising, and more developers focus on creating intelligent systems that can sustain a natural human conversation.